Our Diversity and Inclusion Strategy 2019 to 2023

-The Charity Commission’s vision and strategy for equality and diversity
+The Charity Commission diversity and inclusion strategy sets out our ambitions for equality and diversity between 2019 and 2023.

 The Equality Act